Orrorin: Evolution of bipedalism

-O. tugenensis shares an early hominin feature in which their iliac blade is flared to help counter the torque of their body weight, this shows that they adapted bipedalism around 6 MYA.
+O. tugenensis shares an early hominin feature in which their iliac blade is flared to help counter the torque of their body weight; this shows that they adapted bipedalism around 6 MYA.
 These features are shared with many species of Australopithecus.
 It has been suggested by Pickford that the many features Orrorin shares with modern humans show that it is more closely related to Homo sapiens than to Australopithecus.
 This would mean that Australopithecus would represent a side branch in the homin evolution that does not directly lead to Homo.
 However the femora morphology of O. tugenensis shares many similarities with Australopithicine femora morphology, which weakens this claim.
 Another study conducted by Almecija suggested that Orrorin is more closely related to early hominins than to Homo.
 An analysis of the BAR 10020' 00 femur showed that Orrorin is an intermediate between Pan and Australopithecus afarensis.
 The current prevailing theory is that Orrorin tugenensis is a basal hominin and that bipedalism developed early in the hominin clade and successfully evolved down the human evolutionary tree.
-It is clear that the phylogeny of Orrorin is uncertain, however, the evidence of the evolution of bipedalism is an invaluable discovery from this early fossil hominin.
+While the phylogeny of Orrorin is uncertain, the evidence of the evolution of bipedalism is an invaluable discovery from this early fossil hominin.
+A recent phylogenetic analysis also recovered Orrorin as a hominin.